What Is Inflation, and What Causes It?

 Protecting Yourself Against Inflation

-Inflation can erode the purchasing power of your money over time, making it crucial to take steps to protect yourself against its impact.
+Inflation can erode the purchasing power of your money over time, so it is important to take steps to protect yourself against its impact.
 Here are some strategies to consider:

 • Invest in assets that outpace inflation: Investing in assets that historically have provided returns that outpace inflation can help your money grow.
 Consider options such as stocks, real estate, inflation-protected securities, and tangible assets like gold.
 These investments can keep up with or surpass rising prices, safeguarding your purchasing power.